Expand a Java custom virtual user (VU) in the Workspace tree and click Java Configuration to open the configuration options view:

 - Maximum Memory Allocation (Xms n): Specify a maximum memory allocation amount.
 In milliseconds by default.
 To change the unit, click the drop-down list to the right of the field, and choose from bytes (default), kilobytes (k), megabytes (m), and gigabytes (g).

-- Maximum GC Pause Time (XX:MaxGCPauseMilis): Specify a maximum pause time.
-In bytes by default.
+- Maximum GC Pause Time (XX:MaxGCPauseMilis): Specify a maximum pause time in milliseconds.

 - User-defined Settings: Optional ability to define other settings here.

 For more information about these options, see the Oracle Java tools reference.

 Click OK.
 The Command Line Options in the Java tab will be automatically populated with the information specified:

 .jar files listed in the Class path table can be added to the class path at various points during the development process.

 Click the Add button, then select one or more